 But it is still the 4K video output that is the headline positive feature, of course.

 Like with its Fire tablets, the operating system of Fire TV is closed and task specific.
 That might put off some, but it's hardly original amongst the company here.
 You also might not fancy investing all your money in Amazon products, so that would dampen its use somewhat for you.

-Amazon entered the market with a bang last time out and has returned with a very impressive device this year too.
+Amazon entered the market with a bang and has returned with a very impressive device as a follow up.
 The box is, on paper and in the flesh, a powerful proposition.
 It's great if you are a keen Amazon purchaser or Amazon Prime Instant subscriber, and even better if you love dabbling with casual games too.